pantrypoints/sp/content/en/research/countries/china/xi/chapter-10.md

 value and firm belief in its own cultural vitality.
 Strengthening cultural self-confidence is a major issue that has a bearing on the rise and fall of national fortunes, cultural security, and national spiritual independence.
-Strengthening cultural self-confidence fully reflects the high degree of cultural consciousness and cultural responsibility of the Communist Party of China, and highlights the cultural foundation, cultural values and cultural ideals of socialism with Chinese characteristics.
+Strengthening cultural self-confidence fully reflects the high degree of cultural consciousness and cultural responsibility of the CCP, and highlights the cultural foundation, cultural values and cultural ideals of socialism with Chinese characteristics.

 1. cultural self-confidence is a more basic, broader, and deeper self-confidence